First digitally signalled train runs on East Coast Main Line

 First ETCS Level 2 Test Train. // Credit: Govia Thameslink Railway

-On Sunday, 2 June, operated a Class 717 electric multiple unit using European Train Control System (ETCS).
+On Sunday, 2 June, Great Northern operated a electric multiple unit using European Train Control System (ETCS).

 This digital train protection system sends information straight to the driver’s in-cab screen, removing the need for trackside signals.

-The introduction of digital signalling to the is a project being undertaken by the East Coast Digital Programme (ECDP), a partnership of rail operators and Siemens Mobility.
+The introduction of digital signalling to the East Coast Main Line is a project being undertaken by the East Coast Digital Programme (ECDP), a partnership of rail operators and Mobility.

 First ETCS Level 2 Test Train